asmblii/sitecore-marketplace-icon-picker/README.md

 - Follow the [Material UI Icon installation instructions](https://mui.com/material-ui/getting-started/installation/) for your Head Application.
 - Ensure the field value is returned in your Component props.
-- In your Component output the value of the custom field as a class on the dom element you want to display the icon e.g.
+- In your Component output the value of the custom field according to the Martial UI Icons usage guide e.g.

 ```ts
 {props.fields.Icon.value !== '' && (